CompSciFutures/APMonitor/README.md

 It supports multi-threading of the availability checking of monitored resources for high speed near-realtime performance, if that is what you need (see the `-t` command line option).
 The default operation mode is single-threaded for log clarity that runs on small systems like a Raspberry Pi.

+It also supports pacing of monitoring alarms using a decaying curve that delivers alert notifications quickly at the start, then slows down notifications over time.

 `APMonitor.py` (APMonitor) is primarily designed to work in tandem with [Site24x7](https://site24x7.com) and integrates very well with their "[Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/)".

 To achieve **guaranteed always-on monitoring service levels**, simply setup local availability monitors in your config, [sign-up for a Pro Plan at Site24x7](https://www.site24x7.com/site24x7-pricing.html) then use `heartbeat_url` and `heartbeat_every_n_secs` configuration options to `APMonitor.py` to ping a [Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/) URL endpoint at [Site24x7](https://site24x7.com) when the monitored resource is up.
 This then ensures that when a heartbeat doesn't arrive from APMonitor, monitoring alerts fall back to Site24x7, and when both are working you have second-opinion availability monitoring reporting.